emgram769/lighthouse/README.md

 In the demo a hotkey is mapped to `lighthouse | sh` with `lighthouserc` using `cmd.py`, which is included in `config/lighthouse/` but not installed by `make config`.
 Explanation below.
 # Installation

+Available in the AUR as [lighthouse-git](https://aur.archlinux.org/packages/lighthouse-git/).

+Manual build
+---

 Build the binary.

     make